Timothy Webber

-Timothy Webber is a Canadian television, film, and stage actor best known for his performance as Djordje in the film My Father's Angel, for which he was a Best Supporting Actor nominee at the 21st Genie Awards.
+Timothy Webber is a Canadian television, film, and stage actor best known for his performance as Djordje in the film My Father's Angel (1999), for which he was a Best Supporting Actor nominee at the 21st Genie Awards.

 Career

+Webber's film roles have included Mo in Terror Train (1980), Greg in Ticket to Heaven (1981), Sgt.
+Fernie in The Grey Fox (1982), Lewis in That's My Baby!
+(1984), Edison Crowe in Toby McTeague (1985), Danny Boland in John and the Missus (1986), Stone's business associate in The Moderns (1988), Spicy's friend in Leaving Normal (1992), Lyman in North of Pittsburgh (also 1992), My Father's Angel (1999), Alvin Walters in Married Life (2007), and more.
+For his role in My Father's Angel, Webber earned a Genie Award for Best Actor nomination.

 Webber's television roles have included Willie in War Brides, Cece Cooper in Arctic Air, Jerome Robinsky in Men in Trees, Moon in Cedar Cove, Harris Miller in North of 60, Desmond Cage in Cold Squad, Dutch in Black Harbour and The Apprentice in Once Upon a Time.
 On stage, his noted roles have included Slater in the debut production of Kent Stetson's Warm Wind in China.
 He was also the voice for the laser pre-show in select IMAX theaters in Canada before certain movies were shown.
 He is a two-time Gemini Award nominee for Best Supporting Actor in a Drama Series, garnering nominations at the 11th Gemini Awards for North of 60 and at the 14th Gemini Awards for Black Harbour, and was nominated for Best Guest Actor in a Drama Series in 1999 for Cold Squad.